Source: European Medicines Agency (EU) Revision Year: 2023 Publisher: Alexion Europe SAS, 103-105 rue Anatole France, 92300 Levallois-Perret, FRANCE

 Soliris is not expected to affect the aplastic component of anaemia in patients with PNH.

 Due to its mechanism of action, the use of Soliris increases the patient’s susceptibility to meningococcal infection (Neisseria meningitidis).
 Meningococcal disease due to any serogroup may occur.
 To reduce the risk of infection, all patients must be vaccinated at least 2 weeks prior to receiving Soliris unless the risk of delaying Soliris therapy outweighs the risks of developing a meningococcal infection.
 Patients who initiate Soliris treatment less than 2 weeks after receiving a tetravalent meningococcal vaccine must receive treatment with appropriate prophylactic antibiotics until 2 weeks after vaccination.
-Vaccines against serogroups A, C, Y, W 135 and B where available, are recommended in preventing the commonly pathogenic meningococcal serogroups.
+Vaccines against serogroups A, C, Y, W 135 are recommended in preventing the commonly pathogenic meningococcal serogroups.
+Vaccine against serogroup B where available is also recommended.
 Patients must receive vaccination according to current national vaccination guidelines for vaccination use.

 Vaccination may further activate complement.
 As a result, patients with complement-mediated diseases, including PNH, aHUS, refractory gMG and NMOSD, may experience increased signs and symptoms of their underlying disease, such as haemolysis (PNH), TMA (aHUS), MG exacerbation (refractory gMG) or relapse (NMOSD).
 Therefore, patients should be closely monitored for disease symptoms after recommended vaccination.